Introduction to Short Story Craft with Makena Onjerika (Continuous Enrollment)

 To join this class, send an email to email@example.com and use the subject line "Introduction to Short Story Craft with Makena Onjerika".
 State your intention to join and your location to receive the correct payment details.
 There is no application required.
 Upon payment, you will be able to join the next available session of the class.

-Please note: scholarships for this class are only available intermittently.
+The scholarships reduce class fee to Kes 8000.
 To apply, send your two best short stories to firstname.lastname@example.org and use subject line "Short Story Class Scholarship".
 Your submissions should be no more than 3000 words long.
 Also share a 100 word biography and a 200 word essay explaining why you need a scholarship and how you fit the criteria.
 Apply by July 2nd

 Things to Note